No-Regret Learning in Bilateral Trade via Global Budget Balance: Full Feedback

-\begin{restatable}{theorem}{thmLBFull} Consider the repeated bilateral trade problem in the full feedback model.
-Then, any learning algorithm $\cA$ that guarantees global budget balance must suffer a regret with respect to the best fixed price in hindsight lower bounded as $ R_T(\cA) \ge \Omega(\sqrt{T}). $ \end{restatable}
+\begin{theorem} Consider the repeated bilateral trade problem in the full feedback model.
+Any learning algorithm that satisfies global budget balance suffers at least $ \Omega(\sqrt{T}) $ regret with respect to the best fixed price in hindsight. \end{theorem}

+\begin{proof} We prove this result via Yao's principle~\citep{Yao77}.
+We apply the easy direction of the theorem, which reads (using our terminology) as follows: the regret $R_T(\cA)$ of a randomized learner $\cA$ against the worst-case valuations sequence is at least the regret of the optimal deterministic learner $A$ against a stochastic sequence of valuations $\cS$.
+Formally,

+where the expectation is with respect to the stochastic valuation sequence $\cS$, while $A$ denotes deterministic learner that posts the $(p_t,q_t)$ prices.
+In particular, we construct a randomized instance $\cS$ such that any deterministic learning algorithm must suffer, in expectation with respect to the randomness of $\cS$, at least $c \sqrt{T}$ regret for some constant $c$.

+The randomized instance is constructed as follows: at each time step $t\in [T]$ the adversary selects uniformly and independently at random one of the following three points $(0, \nicefrac{1}{4})$, $(\nicefrac{3}{4}, 1)$ and $(\nicefrac{3}{4}, \nicefrac{1}{4})$.
+We first compute a lower bound on the expected gain from trade achieved by the best fixed price in hindsight, and then we provide an upper bound on the expected gain from trade which can be attained by any deterministic learning algorithm.
+Combining these two intermediate results will yield the statement via Yao's principle.